Tamil Film Producers Council: 2014 - 2017

 Office bearers are President Kalaipuli S Thanu, vice presidents S. Kathiresan, P.L.
 Thenappan, general secretaries T. Siva, R Radhakrishnan and treasurer T. G. Thiagarajan.

 2019

 Tamil Nadu government issued show-cause notice to the office bearers of Tamil Film Producers Council, seeking explanation for allegedly mishandling of the council's funds.

+2026

+In August 2026, the TFPC and Tamil Film Active Producers Association (TFAPA), due to a dispute with film distributors and exhibitors, announced that Tamil films cannot release or complete filming or post-production works from 1 September 2026 onwards.
+However, on 28 August, both associations announced that the strike was called off indefinitely after a meeting held with the Tamil Nadu Minister for Information and Publicity two days earlier.